What's Here

 - configuration:

-- don’t enable for WFS (because it’s a large dataset that would overwhelm the browser if loaded in full)
+Properties - don’t enable WFS if the dataset is large enough to overwhelm the browser when loaded in full

-- make the layer NOT queryable because the info results will be taken care of by the new dataset below
+- make the layer not queryable because the info results will be handled by the separate What’s Here dataset below

 What’s Here